How to log into a router

 Note: If you are setting up your router for the first time, you can locate the default username and password underneath the router.

 If you are struggling to access your router you may want to reset the router back to factory settings.
 The ‘reset’ button can be found on the back or bottom of the router.

 IMPORTANT!
 You must be aware that resetting the router will change ALL settings back to default settings, including your network wireless name (SSID) and password.
 This will not reset the firmware to an earlier version.

 Please follow the steps below to reset your router:

 - Turn the device on.

 - Insert a paper clip or similar object into the hole on the back of the unit labelled ‘Reset’.

 - Hold the paper clip down for 10 seconds and release.

 - The unit will reboot.
 When the lights stop blinking, the unit has been reset.

 Fibre router setup.
-Read this article for easy steps on How to set up your Fibre router.
+Read this article for easy steps on How to set up your Fibre Connection.